 It improves long-term sustainability³.

-For rural health organizations, the question is no longer whether to explore value-based care.
+For rural health organizations, the question is no longer whether to explore VBC.

 It is how to do it in a way that works.